R/count_touching_cells.R

 A named list of phenotype colors to use when drawing

 the output.
-Only used when write_images
+Only used when write_images is TRUE.

 (Optional) A named list.

-Item names are phenotype names and must match entries in pairs
+Item names are phenotype names and must match entries in pairs.

 Item values are selectors for select_rows.